Château des Sforza à Milan

 Pros

-• Duomo, Galleria and La Scala as you wake
+• Duomo, Galleria, and La Scala right outside your door

 Cons